miladrezaie1993/KMD-Clustering-project/README.md

 # KMD-Clustering-project
-feature extraction, and clustering based on features
+feature extraction from mode images, and clustering based on features